xwjdsh/manssh/README.md

 ```

 #### Manual
-Download it from [releases](https://github.com/xwjdsh/manssh/releases), and extact it to your `PATH` directory.
+Download it from [releases](https://github.com/xwjdsh/manssh/releases), and extract it to your `PATH` directory.

 ## Usage
 ```text